 It is important for us to prevent our clients from acting out of fear in a financial panic.
 When asked, most investors admit that they have made costly mistakes in the past because they let their emotions get the better of them.

 However, the largest factor is the behavioral mistakes that investors make.
-They trade on incomplete and inaccurate information.
-They are swayed by sensationalist media, and act on the opinions of their successful (and not so successful) friends.
+They trade on incomplete and inaccurate information, they are swayed by sensationalist media, and they act on the opinions of their successful (and not so successful) friends.
 Despite knowing better, they give into the genetic tendency to get more of those things that give them pleasure: buy high — and get rid of things that cause them pain: sell low.
 Human beings are just wired that way.

 Various studies have evaluated this tendency among investors and attempted to quantify the gap between investment returns and personal investor returns.
-The results of Morningstar’s efforts in this area are discussed in their Mind the Gap 2016 article indicating average under performance of 1.13% annually.
-The widely quoted Dalbar Annual Quantitative Analysis of Investor Behavior study appears to overstate the gap, citing 3.66% annual under performance.
-Either way you look at it mistakes are expensive.
+The results of Morningstar’s efforts in this area are discussed in their Mind the Gap 2016 article, indicating average under performance of 1.13% annually.
+Mistakes are expensive.

 A few of the more common tendencies and biases include: